|

 playing."

-According to Love, the Legacy sound has been
+According to Love, the Legacy sound has been created

-created using a wide variety of unique designs
+using a wide variety of unique designs and a wide mix of

-"Dave is extremely particular about sound, so
+creative methods.
+He added "Dave is extremely particular

-hammering and lathing techniques have been
+various hammering and lathing techniques have been

 employed by our artisans."

-Dave concluded: "From my experience Sabian is
+Dave concluded: "From my experience Sabian is the most

-the most open-minded cymbal company ever.
-I've
+open-minded cymbal company ever.
+I've never met cymbal

-never met cymbal makers who care so much about
+makers who care so much about every aspect of the cymbal

-developing the concept, to designing the cymbal,
+making process.
+From developing the concept, to

-nobody does it better than Sabian."
+the sound... nobody does it better than Sabian."

-Legacy cymbals are individually handcrafted from
+Legacy cymbals are individually handcrafted from Sabian

-Sabian B20 'cast' bronze.
-They are available
+B20 'cast' bronze.
+They are available exclusively in

-exclusively in Natural Finish, and are
+Natural Finish, and are quality-protected by a special

-Warranty. |
+network. |

 |